Pammegistoi Taxiarches Church: History

-The church was given back to Christian worship in 1912 upon the liberation of Thessaloniki in the Balkan wars, but from 1914 until 1916 it housed several Greek refugees from Thrace, and as a result it suffered some damage.
-In order for it to be used as a Christian church again several modifications had to be done in order for the room to be conjoined and better lit.
-In specific, the western wall of the central and northern aisle had to be torn down, making the northern aisle a section of the portico, which thus became Π-shaped, as opposed to its previous Γ shape.
+The church was restored to Christian worship after 1912 upon the liberation of Thessaloniki in the Balkan Wars, and from 1914 until 1916 it housed several Greek refugees from Thrace, and as a result it suffered some damage.
+In order for it to be used as a Christian church, several modifications were completed in order for the room to be conjoined and better lit.
+The western wall of the central and northern aisle was torn down, making the northern aisle a section of the portico, which thus became Π-shaped, as opposed to its previous Γ shape.
 The minaret was torn down and the mihrab was removed.
 The western part of the portico was sealed with glass panes and new roof tiles were installed, brought from Villa Allatini.
-The precinct and the propylon of the church were built in 1939.
+The precinct and the propylon of the church were re-built in 1939.

 Pammegistoi Taxiarches received its final and current shape during the 1950s.
-The priests serving the church had been asking for the church to be extended for some years, due to the rising population growth of the Upper Town, before the architect Iraklis Leontidis undertook the extension of the church.
-The study was approved by the ministry on November 5 1951, and by the Directorate of Restorations and Ecclesiastical Architecture and Anastasios Orlandos on November 12, who pointed out some modifications to the plans.
-The neo-Byzantine style of architecture was chosen for the extension.
-Renovation work began on November 20 of that same year.
-The works included the repair of the crypt, the demolition of the exonarthex and the extension of the church by six meters.
-Due to lack of funds, many of the materials used were either sold or reused, as it was the case, for example, for the timber from the slat that was used for the concrete molds.
-Although the church had reached the stage of roof repair by 1953, work slowed down significantly and funds were sought through fundraisers.
-The works were finally completed by 1958 with the construction of the porch, the plastering of the interior and the exterior, and the tiling of the bell-tower.
+The church priests wanted the church to be extended for some years, due to the rising population growth of the Upper Town.
+Architect Iraklis Leontidis designed plans in the Neo-Byzantine style that were approved by the ministry on 5 November 1951, and by the Directorate of Restorations and Ecclesiastical Architecture, and by Anastasios Orlandos on 12 November, subject to some modifications, and the renovations began on 20 November.

+The works included the repair of the crypt, the demolition of the exonarthex and the extension of the church by 6 m.
+Due to lack of funds, many of the materials used were either sold or reused; for example, the timber from the slat for the concrete molds was pre-used.
+Although the church had reached the stage of roof repair by 1953, work slowed down significantly and additional funds were sought.
+The major works were finally completed by 1958 with the construction of the porch, the plastering of the interior and the exterior, and the tiling of the bell-tower.
 Work on the interior of the church continued at a slow pace.
 For example, the iconostasis plans were only delivered in 1969.
-It is not clear what sort of modifications took place in the original, Byzantine part of the church, as they were not recorded anywhere, but can be discerned using existing photographs of Pammegistoi Taxiarches before the renovation works.
+It is not clear what sort of modifications took place in the original, Byzantine-part of the church, as they were not recorded anywhere, but can be discerned using existing photographs before the renovation.